 'Few fathers' take extra paternity leave - TUC report

-The trade union organisation said this was because fathers could not afford to live on such a rate, which is not normally supplemented by employers.
+The trade union organisation said this was because they could not afford to live on such a rate, which is not normally supplemented by employers.

 The Department for Business said a new system of shared parental leave would be introduced from 2015.

 The system which allows the father, or husband or partner of a child's mother, to take up to 26 weeks additional paternity leave - and receive additional statutory paternity pay - was only introduced in April 2011 and the TUC figures are based on its first year.

 Fathers and partners had already been entitled to two weeks ordinary paternity leave.

 They can only claim the extra weeks in their child's first year if the mother returns to work before taking her full maternity leave entitlement.
 The additional paternity leave can also be taken when adopting a child.

 TUC general secretary Frances O'Grady said: "A good gift for fathers this Sunday would be for ministers to increase statutory paternity pay rates and for employers to top it up for longer, so that new dads can spend more time with their children.